apache/druid/docs/content/ingestion/stream-pull.md

 ### Kafka

-Standalone realtime nodes use the Kafka high level consumer, which imposes a few restrictions.
+Standalone realtime processes use the Kafka high level consumer, which imposes a few restrictions.

-Druid replicates segment such that logically equivalent data segments are concurrently hosted on N nodes.
-If N–1 nodes go down, the data will still be available for querying.
-On real-time nodes, this process depends on maintaining logically equivalent data segments on each of the N nodes, which is not possible with standard Kafka consumer groups if your Kafka topic requires more than one consumer
+Druid replicates segment such that logically equivalent data segments are concurrently hosted on N processes.
+If N–1 processes go down, the data will still be available for querying.
+On real-time processes, this process depends on maintaining logically equivalent data segments on each of the N processes, which is not possible with standard Kafka consumer groups if your Kafka topic requires more than one consumer
 (because consumers in different consumer groups will split up the data differently).

-For example, let's say your topic is split across Kafka partitions 1, 2, & 3 and you have 2 real-time nodes with linear shard specs 1 & 2.
+For example, let's say your topic is split across Kafka partitions 1, 2, & 3 and you have 2 real-time processes with linear shard specs 1 & 2.
-Both of the real-time nodes are in the same consumer group.
-Real-time node 1 may consume data from partitions 1 & 3, and real-time node 2 may consume data from partition 2.
+Both of the real-time processes are in the same consumer group.
+Real-time process 1 may consume data from partitions 1 & 3, and real-time process 2 may consume data from partition 2.
 Querying for your data through the Broker will yield correct results.

-The problem arises if you want to replicate your data by creating real-time nodes 3 & 4.
-These new real-time nodes also have linear shard specs 1 & 2, and they will consume data from Kafka using a different consumer group.
-In this case, real-time node 3 may consume data from partitions 1 & 2, and real-time node 4 may consume data from partition 2.
+The problem arises if you want to replicate your data by creating real-time processes 3 & 4.
+These new real-time processes also have linear shard specs 1 & 2, and they will consume data from Kafka using a different consumer group.
+In this case, real-time process 3 may consume data from partitions 1 & 2, and real-time process 4 may consume data from partition 2.
-From Druid's perspective, the segments hosted by real-time nodes 1 and 3 are the same, and the data hosted by real-time nodes 2 and 4 are the same, although they are reading from different Kafka partitions.
+From Druid's perspective, the segments hosted by real-time processes 1 and 3 are the same, and the data hosted by real-time processes
+2 and 4 are the same, although they are reading from different Kafka partitions.
 Querying for the data will yield inconsistent results.

 Is this always a problem?
 No. If your data is small enough to fit on a single Kafka partition, you can replicate without issues.
-Otherwise, you can run real-time nodes without replication.
+Otherwise, you can run real-time processes without replication.

 Please note that druid will skip over event that failed its checksum and it is corrupt.

 ### Locking

-Using stream pull ingestion with Realtime nodes together batch ingestion may introduce data override issues.
+Using stream pull ingestion with Realtime processes together batch ingestion may introduce data override issues.
 For example, if you are generating hourly segments for the current day, and run a daily batch job for the current day's data, the segments created by the batch job will have a more recent version than most of the segments generated by realtime ingestion.
-If your batch job is indexing data that isn't yet complete for the day, the daily segment created by the batch job can override recent segments created by realtime nodes.
+If your batch job is indexing data that isn't yet complete for the day, the daily segment created by the batch job can override recent segments created by realtime processes.
 A portion of data will appear to be lost in this case.

 ### Schema changes

-Standalone realtime nodes require stopping a node to update a schema, and starting it up again for the schema to take effect.
+Standalone realtime processes require stopping a process to update a schema, and starting it up again for the schema to take effect.
 This can be difficult to manage at scale, especially with multiple partitions.

 ### Log management

-Each standalone realtime node has its own set of logs.
+Each standalone realtime process has its own set of logs.
 Diagnosing errors across many partitions across many servers may be difficult to manage and track at scale.

 ## Deployment Notes